puppetlabs/puppet-docs/source/learning/modules.markdown

     }
 {% endhighlight %}

-There: our little example from last chapter has grown up into a self-contained blob of awesome.
+There --- our little example from last chapter has grown up into a self-contained blob of awesome.

 [^dashe]: The `-e` flag lets you give puppet apply a line of manifest code instead of a file, same as with Perl or Ruby.